kuskebabi/PamukkyV3ServerCS/README.md

 * `publicUrl` Public URL of the server for federation. null for none.
 * `publicName` Public Name(short url) of the server for federation. null for none.
 * `maxFileUploadSize` Max file size for uploads in megabytes.
 * `autoSaveInterval` Sets interval of auto-save.
 Default is 300000.
+0 or smaller to disable auto-save.
+* `allowSignUps` Sets if new a new account can be created by users.

 # Status